RONYkGT/Rony-Advanced-Docker/README.md

 - `networks`: Defines the network system used between containers. *Here we chose bridge which is the most isolated one*.

 - `healthcheck`: Regularly checks the container health every interval specified. *For example here we check the health of the flask app every 30 seconds*.

+## Efficient flaskapp Dockerfile:

+`api/Dockerfile` was enhanced and made more efficient by working with multi-stage builds and using cache efficiently.
+Check the comments inside it for more details.

 ## Usage:
 1. Start by cloning the repository to your system.